SamPlaysKeys/hack-fonts/README.md

 | Bold | 700 | normal | HackNerdFont-Bold.otf |
 | Italic | 400 | italic | HackNerdFont-Italic.otf |
 | Bold Italic | 700 | italic | HackNerdFont-BoldItalic.otf |

-## Demo

-Open `web/demo.html` in your browser to see a comprehensive demonstration of all font variants and character sets.

 ## License